-The bill amends existing Arkansas tax law to update the income tax deductions for moving and travel expenses.
-It authorizes the Department of Finance and Administration to set the per-mile deduction for travel and transportation expenses through a proclamation.
-Specifically, the bill introduces new provisions that allow the Secretary of the Department to determine the per-mile deduction amount, which cannot exceed one dollar ($1.00) per mile.
-Additionally, the Secretary is required to align the per-mile deduction as closely as possible with the amount established by the Internal Revenue Service, issuing a proclamation within thirty days of any changes made by the IRS.
+The bill amends various sections of the Arkansas Code to update the income tax deductions for moving and travel expenses.
+It authorizes the Department of Finance and Administration to set the per-mile amount for the income tax deduction for travel and transportation expenses through a proclamation.
+Specifically, it allows the Secretary of the Department to determine the per-mile deduction for vehicle miles, which cannot exceed one dollar ($1.00) per mile, and mandates that this amount be set in alignment with the most recent per-mile deduction established by the Internal Revenue Service.

 Statutes affected: SB 412: 10-3-309(b), 25-15-202(9), 26-51-403(b), 26-51-423(a), 26-51-423(c), 26-51-423(g), 26-51-437(b)